-If the coil fins are bent, that can restrict airflow and reduce the efficiency of your condenser.
+- Straighten Coil Fins: If the coil fins are bent, that can restrict airflow and reduce the efficiency of your condenser.
 You can use something thin, like a butter knife or a fin-straightening tool, to carefully unbend the fins.
 Don’t get more than half an inch in.

-Again, make sure the power running to the condenser is OFF.
+- Check Wires (if you feel comfortable doing that): Again, make sure the power running to the condenser is OFF.
 Locate the power box that should be next to it, open it, and turn the power OFF.
 It’s also good to turn off the circuit breaker for your AC.

 If you have a voltage pen or a voltage meter, you can double-check to be sure that there’s no voltage running to the unit.

 Once that is done, you can open the electrical part of the condenser.
 To locate it, follow the whip that comes out of the power box.
 You can unscrew and remove the door and the panel that protects the wires.

 That’s where mice and other small critters like to make nests during winter.
 Check carefully for any bare or loose wires.
 Also, see if the connectors in the capacitor are in good condition by wiggling the wire a bit.
 Some connectors just fall apart.
 Don’t touch the capacitor as it may be holding a charge.